Personal Loans

 Credit Card

-Additionally, credit cards generally have much higher interest rates than the other types of financing on this list.
+Credit cards generally have much higher interest rates than the other types of financing on this list.
 If you only make your minimum payments, you could end up paying thousands of dollars in interest and spending many years paying off the balance you racked up.

 Hardship Loans to Avoid

-We’ve talked about some of the hardship loans to consider during a financial setback, but there are also some you should definitely avoid due to their high costs and predatory nature.
+We’ve talked about some of the hardship loans to consider during a financial setback, but there are also some you should avoid due to their high costs and predatory nature.

-Payday Loan
+Payday Loans

-Car Title Loan
+Car Title Loans

 If you can’t repay your loan, you may be able to renew it for another 30 days.
 However, because the loan uses your car as collateral, the lender can repossess your car if you fail to pay your loan off on time.
-And as you can imagine, this puts you in a much worse financial situation than you were already in.
+And as you can imagine, this puts you in a much worse financial situation than you already were.

 Frequently Asked Questions